 Procedures for the Collection of Information

 The contractor will conduct on-site visits for half of these sites (5 sites) and virtual site visits, via phone or webinar, for the other half (5 sites).
 The contractor will conduct at least 8 semi-structured individual interviews or small group interviews per site, for a total of 80 to 190 individual interviews and small group interviews across all sites.
 Interviewers will use semi-structured discussions guides to facilitate the interviews and small group discussions (see Attachments C-G. Discussion Guides).
 Most respondents will participate in individual interviews.
 We estimate that we will conduct three to four small group interviews across all sites.
 Small group interviews will be offered instead of individual interviews when there are numerous individuals that should be interviewed who can offer a range of perspectives.
 We anticipate most small group interviews will be used to solicit information from caseworkers or practitioners and will occur in higher population areas where there are more service providers.
-We estimate that individual interviews and small group interviews will last 90? minutes.
+We estimate that individual interviews and small group interviews will last 60 to 120 minutes depending on the category of respondent (120 minutes for child welfare administrators and practitioners, 90 minutes for substance abuse treatment administrators and practitioners, and 60 minutes for partners from other systems).
 These interviews will elicit information and perspectives about the local context and relationship between substance abuse and the child welfare system, particularly foster care caseloads.

 We plan to record and take notes during each interview and small discussion group.
 To maintain confidentiality of participants, before each interview or small group discussion, interviewer will ask participants for consent and redact transcriptions of the recordings.
 The contractor will provide the redacted transcripts to ASPE and prepare site-specific summaries using standardized templates to document key findings across participants, which will be analyzed to identify key themes with NVivo.
 The contractor will prepare a report for ASPE of up to 35 pages to summarize study findings.
 To ensure high quality, the site visit summary notes, analytic coding of these notes, and summary report will undergo internal review by the contractor, ASPE staff, and subject matter experts from ACF and SAMHSA.
 When writing the final report, we plan to name site locations, but will use generic language to describe administrative positions to keep identities confidential.